 12. Make Automation Your New Favorite Word

 In today’s modern world the best way to manage time is to identify business processes that you can automate.
 Need a virtual assistant to help you answer emails and set up meetings with vendors?
 There’s an app for that.
 Tired of manually tracking sales and spending countless hours on accounting?
 You guessed it.
-There are countless applications that can help you automate some of the tedious tasks that come with running your own retail business.
+From inventory management to managing your online reputation, there are numerous applications that can help automate many of the tedious tasks that suck the time out of your workweek.
 Keep in mind, not all business tasks can or should be automated.
 Start small, automate the easiest of routine processes first.
 Then learn, adapt, and take it from there.

 SEE ALSO: Choosing the Right POS System

 13. Do Simple Tasks First